Mass varying dark matter and its cosmological signature: Background evolution

 The energy density at the current epoch is matched to the best-fit energy density of the CDM particle by Planck.
 As the particle is non-relativistic at the current epoch $\rhosp \propto T^3 M$.
-The final energy density of \species{} depends only this combination of mass and temperature and, as discussed later, the evolution of perturbations depend on only $m(a)/T$.
+The final energy density of \species{} depends only this combination of mass and temperature and, as discussed later, the evolution of perturbations depends on only $m(z)/T$.
 This allows us to express our results in terms of the ratio $M/T$.
-We compare our results with WDM models with the same $M/T$.
-In Fig.\,\ref{fig:bkg}, we show the evolution of the energy density for two different values of $z_t$.
-In the rest of the paper, we will fix \species{} temperature to $T=T_\gamma/10$.
+In Fig.\,\ref{fig:bkg}, we show the evolution of the energy density for two different values of $z_t$ that are not excluded by the data.
+The jumps in $\rhosp(z)$ are given by the quantity $\rhosp^{\rm NR}(z\to z_t^+)/\rhosp^{\rm R}(z\to z_t^-)=M/T_t$ in the respective cases where $T_t$ is the temperature of \species{} at $z=z_t$.\footnote{Note that $\rhosp$ is a continuous function by the construction of $m(z)$ as shown in Eq.(\ref{eq:m_of_z}); only the transition happens very quickly.} These two values of $z_t$ are chosen to show the difference from WDM in the evolution of $\rhosp$.
+In the rest of the paper, we will fix \species{} temperature to $T=T_\gamma/10$ as a representative value.
+However, the results are qualitatively same for other lower values of the temperature.
+The extra period of time \species{} evolves as radiation between the gray vertical band in Fig.\,\ref{fig:bkg} and $z_t$ is the reason behind the new effects on the matter and CMB power spectra as we will see below.

-In this work, we will only consider the scenario $M/T_t\gg 1$ which implies that the DM is becomes instantly nonrelativistic when its mass turns nonzero.
-We do not discuss the other case when $M/T_t\ll1$ because it is qualitatively more similar to a warm dark matter model.
-In passing, we want to compare the present scenario with the ballistic dark matter model considered in Refs.\,\cite{Das:2018ons} which also had a relativistic to nonrelativistic phase transition in the dark sector.
-However, in that case, the particles were tightly coupled and behaved like a fluid in the relativistic phase.
-Hence it has characteristic features that are distinct from the present model.
+In this work, we will only consider the scenario $M/T_t\gg 1$ which implies that the DM is becomes instantly nonrelativistic when its mass turns nonzero at $z_t$.
+As discussed before, this choice bridges the gap between WDM and dark radiation models.
+In passing, we want to compare the present scenario with the ballistic dark matter model considered in Ref.\,\cite{Das:2018ons} which also had a relativistic to nonrelativistic phase transition in the dark sector.
+However, in that case, the particles were tightly coupled and behaved like a fluid in the relativistic phase that can sustain acoustic waves.
+Hence it has characteristic features that are distinct from the present noninteracting model.